|

 in recent years,

-many gay dudes have decided that they don’t particularly like being spoken for by butt-ugly
+many gay dudes have decided that they don’t particularly like

-straight women, and want them to
+straight women and want them to

 shut the fuck up.
-(We
+(I'm

-are reminded of
+reminded of

-the 1585 inbox after we posted the 300
+the 1585 inbox after I posted the 300

-essay, which contained a) e-mails
+essay, which contained a)

-gays, and b) e-mails from actual
+gays, and b)

 gay dudes,

-telling us that it was fucking hilarious.)
+telling me that it was fucking hilarious.)

-And now, after the right-wing
+And now, after the

-assaults on intelligence of the
+assaults on intelligence

 past decade, our